Highland Group and Lulu Retail Launch Exclusive Aqua Fair Brand at World Food Expo India 2025 - www.lokmattimes.com

 Highland Group and Lulu Retail Launch Exclusive Aqua Fair Brand at World Food Expo India 2025

-New Delhi [India], October 5: In a landmark moment for India's seafood industry, Highland Group, in partnership with global ...
+PNN New Delhi [India], October 6: In a landmark moment for India's seafood industry, Highland Group, in partnership with ...

 "This collaboration reflects our shared vision to deliver world-class, sustainably sourced seafood to discerning customers in the Middle East and India," said M.A.
 Yusuff Ali, Chairman of Lulu Group, highlighting the strategic importance of the partnership.